-- "It didn't mean anything." (often after a one-night stand or a sexual affair.)
+- “It didn’t mean anything.” (often after a one-night stand or a physical affair.)

 Any or all of it may be true, and may even be part of the reason for cheating, but none of it is an excuse.
 It’s a painful reality for you, and you’re looking for ways to get through it and over it.